U.S. Bureau of Labor Statistics

-Last Modified Date: April 30, 2013
+Last Modified Date: January 31, 2014

 The Employment Cost Index (ECI) measures the change in the cost of labor, free from the influence of

 Health insurance data

 Data from the ECI that provide 12-month percent changes in employer costs for health insurance in

 private industry are available at www.bls.gov/ect/sp/echealth.pdf.